 Understanding how shares work is essential if you run a limited company

-Needless to say, because shares are such a crucial element in a limited company, the rules around them can get quite complex.
-And because most small limited company owners (such as contractors) tend to be both shareholders and directors, the lines can also get blurry.
+Because shares are a crucial element of a limited company, the rules governing them can be complex.
+And as many small limited company owners (such as contractors) are both shareholders and directors, the lines can also blur.

 Recommended Contractor Accountants